UCSD-Historical-Enrollment-Data/webreg_scraper/README.md

 | [`webreg`](https://github.com/ewang2002/webreg_scraper/tree/master/crates/webreg) | This is the actual scraper _and_ API application. |
 | [`authmanager`](https://github.com/ewang2002/webreg_scraper/tree/master/crates/authmanager) | A simple authentication manager for the API. |

+`webreg` is the main binary in this project.
+Therefore, the project version is based on `webreg`'s version.

 ## Scripts
 This repository contains two scripts, one of which is required for the scraper to work properly.
 To see more information